MadeByNando/MCP-Perplexity-Server/README.md

 - `query` (required): The search query
 - `model` (optional): The model to use, either "sonar-pro" or "sonar-reasoning-pro" (default: "sonar-pro")

+## Logging and Debugging

+- The server provides detailed logging for debugging purposes.
+- Log levels include debug, info, and error, which help in tracking the server's operations and troubleshooting issues.

 ## License